 Mike hesitated for what seemed like a lifetime, and then smiled,

 “You know, you will have to take the lead…but I will follow.”
-(The words every woman wants to hear.)
+(Music to a woman’s ears.)

 It took time for us to get organized.
 Mike left his leadership position and I reorganized my training team.
 Then we sold almost everything.

-After interviewing over seventy pioneering African women from seventeen countries, we were awe-inspiring.
+After interviewing over seventy pioneering African women from nineteen countries, we were awe-inspiring.

-These pioneering African women humbled us.
+We felt humbled next to these pioneering women.
 I questioned, what had taken me so long to actively contribute?
 All I can come up with is, in the West, we often talk about leaving a legacy; that is something we think about doing later in life.
 African women live their legacy; it is a philosophy of how they live their life.
-These women are on the propitious of transforming African societies – because they lead tomorrow’s legacy today.
+These women are on the propitious of transforming African societies – because they make their contribution count – every day.

 Through creating awareness of YouMeWe social enterprise, it will morph into a movement where social enterprises and organizations that adhere to the manifesto of YouMeWe are celebrated.
 The intention is to inspire citizens to shift the focus from ‘Me’ to ‘We’, consciously.
 Through this lens, we hope to inspire you with insights and tools on how to contribute to your organization, community, country, or beyond while creating a positive ripple effect.
 On this journey of optimizing your impact, you will also live your most meaningful life.

-The goal of the YouMeWe mindset is to raise consciousness and inspire individuals and organizations to lead or participate in contributions that positively impact their community, country, or beyond long-term, promoting a more caring and more inclusive human race.
+The goal of the YouMeWe mindset is to raise consciousness and inspire individuals and organizations to lead or participate in contributions that positively impact their community, country, or beyond sustainably, promoting a more kind, caring, and more inclusive human race.
 Please join us on this journey of YouMeWe.